pgbouncer/pgbouncer/doc/config.md

 ### disable_pqexec

-Disable Simple Query protocol (PQexec).
-Unlike Extended Query protocol, Simple Query allows multiple queries in one packet, which allows some classes of SQL-injection attacks.
+Disable the Simple Query protocol (PQexec).
+Unlike the Extended Query protocol, Simple Query allows multiple queries in one packet, which allows some classes of SQL-injection attacks.
 Disabling it can improve security.
-Obviously this means only clients that exclusively use the Extended Query protocol will stay working.
+Obviously, this means only clients that exclusively use the Extended Query protocol will stay working.

 Default: 0